Your product page is the revenue driver on your online store.

 2. Follows the F-Shape Pattern

 People scan in an F-shaped pattern.
 This means the top of the image—all the way across—is the most visually salient.
-Therefore, it's where you should place your title.
+Therefore, it's where you should place your title to adhere to best practices.

 Here's how the F pattern works on this image: